 St George’s currently holds a number of licences to collect, store and archive human tissues and organs under the Human Tissue Act (HTA, 2004).
 All researchers handling human tissue/organs should familiarise themselves with our HTA documentation and be trained on the requirements of HTA compliance.
-Email the staff development team to book your place on the next face-to-face HTA workshop.
+Please visit our HTA pages for more information and to access our HTA documentation.

 All research at St George’s must undergo appropriate ethical and regulatory approval before projects can begin.
 Visit the research governance and delivery pages for more information.

 However, de-identified sensitive data can be shared with bona fide researchers under strict access conditions for validation and/or re-use.
 Access to sensitive research data at St George’s is facilitated by our controlled data access SOP (PDF).
 This is a transparent, independent process governing access to more sensitive research data at St George’s.
 It is expected that all data will be appropriately de-identified prior to sharing.

 The Research Data Management Service is the official contact for requesting access to controlled access research data at St George’s.